 Schedule A Visit

-As we move back to the "Now Normal" there are two ways to schedule a visit and three ways to meet at a time that works best for you through out the academic year and during the summer.
-Once we schedule a visit we can meet with you - by Zoom video call, in person on or off campus or by phone, what ever feels best to you the visitor.
+As we move back to the "New Normal" there are two ways to schedule a visit and three ways to meet at a time that works best for you throughout the academic year and during the summer.
+Once we schedule a visit we can meet with you by Zoom video call, in person on or off campus, or by phone, whatever feels best to you, the visitor.

 How to schedule a visit:

-Email - firstname.lastname@example.org or DLGreenstein@Brandeis.edu or email one of us directly using the contact information below.
+Email - Send an email to email@example.com or any individual Ombuds directly.
 Please do not send confidential information in an email.

 About the Ombuds